mkumar73/beckernick.github.io/_posts/2016-08-17-law-clustering.markdown

 So we're essentially minimizing a cost function with gradient descent to find a low dimensional data representation that keeps "close" points together in the new dimensions.
 Cool.
 Let's do it.

-First we'll decompose our tf-idf matrix `tfs` into a lower dimensional space since most our space is sparse.
+First we'll decompose our tf-idf matrix `tfs` into a lower dimensional space since most of our space is empty.

 ```python